 Once the city committed to investing in professional management for Shore, the center began its turnaround.
 With a property manager in place, rental revenues went up, expenses came down, and physical improvements, from fresh paint and window repairs to a new boiler system, showed that the center would reward investment.
 The next strategic step was an investment in development – of programs, funding and the stakeholder base.
 Plans for growth include expanded, quality arts and culture programming, with an emphasis on multiculturalism and educational enrichment.
-In addition to offering classes for all ages in all media, from visual to performing arts, the space also serves as a resource for educational partners such as Tri-C and the ABLE program and provides low-cost incubator facilities for creative workforce businesses and non-profit organizations.
-With a strong, three-way partnership of committed city ownership, professional management, and non-profit programming, advocacy and outreach, Shore benefits from an innovative and strategic operating model, and is positioned to become not only a catalyst for revitalization in downtown Euclid, but a regional arts facility, that will offer unique resources to residents of the greater Cleveland area.
+In addition to offering classes for all ages in all media, from visual to performing arts, the space also serves as a resource for educational partners such as Tri-C and the ABLE program and provides low-cost incubator space for creative workforce businesses and non-profit organizations.
+With a strong, three-way partnership of committed city ownership, professional management, and non-profit programming, advocacy and outreach, Shore benefits from an innovative and strategic operating model.
+It is positioned to become not only a catalyst for revitalization in downtown Euclid, but a regional arts facility that will offer unique resources to residents of the greater Cleveland area.